OmniSharp/omnisharp-vim/README.md

 * Contextual code completion
   * Code documentation is displayed in the preview window when available (Xml Documentation for Windows, MonoDoc documentation for Mono)
-  * CamelCase completions are supported, e.g Console.WL(TAB) will complete to Console.WriteLine
-  * "Subsequence" completions are also supported. e.g. Console.Wline would also complete to Console.WriteLine
-  * Completions are ranked in the following order
-    * Exact start match (case sensitive)
-    * Exact start match (case insensitive)
-    * CamelCase completions
-    * Subsequence match completions
   * Completion snippets are supported. e.g. Console.WriteLine(TAB) (ENTER) will complete to Console.WriteLine(string value) and expand a dynamic snippet, this will place you in SELECT mode and the first method argument will be selected.
     * Requires [UltiSnips](https://github.com/SirVer/ultisnips) and supports standard C-x C-o completion as well as completion/autocompletion plugins such as [asyncomplete-vim](https://github.com/prabirshrestha/asyncomplete.vim), [Supertab](https://github.com/ervandew/supertab), [Neocomplete](https://github.com/Shougo/neocomplete.vim) etc.
     * Requires `set completeopt-=preview` when using [Neocomplete](https://github.com/Shougo/neocomplete.vim) because of a compatibility issue with [UltiSnips](https://github.com/SirVer/ultisnips).